 CAN Leadership Team terms are three years.
-Leaders are eligible, upon the recommendation of the Leadership Development Committee, to serve two consecutive terms, after which a Leader terms off of the Leadership Team.
+Leaders are eligible to serve two consecutive terms, after which a Leader terms off of the Leadership Team.
 It is possible for individuals to re-apply for the CAN Leadership Team one year after their second term is complete.
 Terms follow the fiscal year (July 1-June 30).
 Terms begin July 1st of the Leaders first year and end on June 30th of the third year of their term.